MarkPflug/Sylvan.Data.Excel/docs/Schema.md

 to be constrained to values of a uniform type.
 This allows the data to be read in a strongly-typed way when loading into a `DataTable` or being processed by certain schema-aware tools like `SqlBulkCopy`.

-Sylvan.Data.Excel allows applying a schema to excel data via the `IExcelSchemaProvider` interface.
+Sylvan.Data.Excel allows applying a schema to Excel data via the `IExcelSchemaProvider` interface.
 This interface allows providing a different schema per-sheet in a workbook.

 The `ExcelSchema` class provides a concrete implementation of `IExcelSchemaProvider`, and is the easiet